-This guide to wedding entertainment will help you finalize what you want, how to choose a band or DJ, and how to get what you want.
+This insiders guide to wedding entertainment will help you finalize what you want, how to choose a band or DJ, and - most importantly -how to get what you want.

 String Quartet, Band, or DJ?

-These aren’t your only options but, as you start to plan your wedding style, you’ll be able to see which type of music will be the best fit.
-And, you don’t have to pick just one – something classic during cocktails and then something rocking after dinner is a fine choice too.
+These aren’t your only options but, as you start to define your wedding style, you can choose which type of music will be the best fit.
+And, you don’t have to pick just one – something classic during cocktails and then something modern after dinner is a fine choice too.

 7 Critical Questions to Ask Your Wedding DJ or Band